apache/qpid-jms/README.md

 ## Documentation

-There is some basic documentation in the qpid-jms-docs module.
+Documentation source can be found in the qpid-jms-docs module, with a published version available on the [website](https://qpid.apache.org/components/jms/).

 ## Distribution assemblies